Two years full-time.

-Visit the Domestic applications - ANU Postgraduate page to check the admission dates.
+Visit the Domestic Applications - ANU Postgraduate webpage to check the admission dates.

-Visit the International applications - ANU Postgraduate page to check the admission dates.
+Visit the International Applications - ANU Postgraduate webpage to check the admission dates.

-Market behaviours significantly shape our society and the financial sector is always a central concern of policymaking.
-This degree is designed to equip graduates with a sophisticated level of understanding of finance and financial systems, alongside knowledge of the legal and regulatory context and frameworks that shape financial sector activity and decision-making.
+Market behaviours significantly shape our society and the financial sector always plays an important role in policymaking.
+This degree is designed to provide you with a deep understanding of finance and financial systems.
+You’ll also learn about legal and regulatory contexts and the frameworks that shape financial sector activity and decision-making.

-Jointly taught by the ANU College of Law and ANU College of Business and Economics, this degree draws on course content from different disciplinary areas, combining rigorous courses on essential elements of finance with compulsory and elective law courses.
+This program is taught jointly by the ANU College of Law and the ANU College of Business and Economics.
+It draws on course content from different disciplinary areas, combining rigorous courses on essential elements of finance, with compulsory and elective law courses.

-- Evaluate complex problems, concepts and theories drawn from the fields of finance and financial management as well as private and commercial law and devise solutions appropriate to the specific context.
+- How to evaluate complex problems, concepts and theories drawn from the fields of finance and financial management.
+You’ll learn about private and commercial law, and explore solutions appropriate to the specific context.

-- Undertake research, writing and resolution of complex problems with a financial and/or legal or regulatory dimension across a range of current issues and topics of a national or international character.
+- How to research and write with a financial, legal or regulatory focus.
+The program focuses on a range of current issues and topics of a national or international nature.

-- Research and write on the practice or theory of both private and commercial law, and finance/the financial sector.
+- How to research and write on the practice or theory of both private and commercial law, and finance and the financial sector.

-- Incorporate social, policy-related, comparative and/or interdisciplinary approaches into analysis of both of finance and financial systems, and law and legal systems.
+- How to incorporate social, policy-related, comparative and interdisciplinary approaches into analyses of both of finance and financial systems, and law and legal systems.

-- Communicate theoretical and practical perspectives of legal and financial issues effectively to a range of audiences, both orally and in writing.
+- How to communicate theoretical and practical perspectives of legal and financial issues effectively to a range of audiences, both orally and in writing.

-You will graduate from ANU, a world-class university, positioning you firmly in the centre of a global network of leading financial and legal scholars and policy-makers.
+Graduating with a Master of Financial Management and Law from ANU will position you firmly in the centre of a global network of leading financial and legal scholars, and policy-makers.

 Mode of delivery

-Courses are delivered in a range of modes including full-time, part-time, on-campus, online, evening or intensive, offering the ability to fit your studies around your professional and personal commitments.
+This course is delivered in a range of modes, including full-time, part-time, on-campus, online, evening or intensive.
+It enables you to fit your studies around your professional and personal commitments.

 Whichever option you choose, you’ll be able to take advantage of a teaching approach that combines academic rigour with practical expertise.

-- Federal and state departments (e.g. Departments of Treasury, Finance, etc.);
+- federal and state departments (e.g. Department of Finance, Treasury, etc.)

-This degree equips graduates with fluency in legal concepts and frameworks and their policy dimensions important for students of finance, and vice versa.
+This degree will provide you with fluency in legal concepts, frameworks and their policy dimensions – all of which are important for a career in finance and law.

-You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the College of Business and Economics (CBE), with an emphasis on research-based or research-led course content.
+You’ll be taught by internationally-recognised scholars from both The Australian National University (ANU) College of Law and College of Business and Economics (CBE).
+Our academics place emphasis on research-based or research-led course content.